 - Before the battle against Diablo, Imperius is once again threatening to kill you simply because you're there, you're a nephalem, he hates nephalems.
 In face of that kind of threat, coming from an Angel and the most badass one, you just stand there and reply without fear: "Wanna try it?"
 That's right, your character has grown so badass, they simply didn't give a fuck that they could be facing the mightiest angel, and if he keeps acting like a Jerkass for humanity no matter the reason, your character is just ready to sock him right on the helmet.
 But fighting Diablo comes first.

-Acquiring one of the really good spells for the first time.
-For example, ones of the spells that the wizard gains is Disintegrate, an arcane laser that cuts through swathes of enemies like soft butter (in normal difficulty at least, and that is when you will first unlock it).
-A couple of levels later, the wizard learns to use both hands so there are now two mystic death rays burning a path through everything in front of you.
+- Acquiring one of the really good skills for the first time.
+For example, one of the skills that the wizard gains is Disintegrate, an arcane laser that cuts through swathes of enemies like soft butter (in normal difficulty at least, and that is when you will first unlock it).
+A couple of levels later, the wizard acquires a rune that allows you to use both hands for the skill so there are now two mystic death rays burning a path through everything in front of you.

 Clyfton: "...Everyone else has gone and died, but I'll be damned if I leave my post!"